An extremely perceptive young man once asked what we are looking for when we hire. It was such a great question, that I penned the response below.

 2) Where is this person in their career?
 Can they hit the ground running, or do they need a lot of guidance from our other well-paid, fully-booked, staff members?
 (If they need guidance, are we willing to take on that expense?)

-3) How’s the work ethic?
+3) How is their work ethic?
 (I like seeing that a young person spent their summers bucking hay or washing cars.
 It tells me that they know how to work.)

 1) Is this person a fine artist at heart?
 (Creates to fulfill their own vision and passion, not that of a client).
-If so, we will likely pass on them.
+If so, we will likely pass.
 We need people with a servant’s heart.

 2) Is this person likable?
 Could I work with them everyday?

 3) How well will this person fit into our culture?
-We’re not looking for another person just like us, but someone who shares the same values AND complements our team.
+We’re not looking for clones, but someone who shares similar values with us AND complements our team.

-4) Are they attention needy?
-(This is an immediate disqualifier.
+5) Are they attention needy?
+(An immediate disqualifier.)
 We work in very close quarters and need to focus.
 An attention-needy individual is a constant source of disruption.)

 5) Does the work this person produces look like it came out of our studio?

 1) Where did they get their education?
 (Yes, we have preferences.
 Some programs are better than others or have different standards or emphases.)

 2) Do they have an understanding of how business really works?
 (In a perfect world, the candidate would have studied business alongside design.)